LF:AOBFp General Biophysics - Course Information

 - Assessment methods

-- The exam has theoretical character but can be done only with the credits gained for practicals.
+- The practical exercises in Biophysics are compulsory, missing practicals have to be substituted.
+The exam has theoretical character but can be done only with the credits gained for practicals.
 The exam consists of written test consisting of 25 questions and oral part, which can be done only when the number of correctly answered questions is 14 or more.
 This limit is lowered to 11 in the last exam resit.
 The oral part consists of 2 questions as a rule.
 They are chosen from the list which is available in department web page.
 The examined student has to be able to explain the problems and characterise their possible clinical importance.